chaoss/wg-evolution/activity-metrics/transparency.md

 ## 1. Description
 Number of comments per issue.
-Discussion is occuring openly - could also indicate level of agreement.
+Discussion is occurring openly - could also indicate level of agreement.

 ## 2. Use Cases